helidon-io/helidon/messaging/README.md

 A processor can return a payload or a `Message<T>`.
 A payload is wrapped in a new message without the input headers;
 return a message envelope when headers must be retained or changed.
-Terminal receivers and batch handlers return `void`, and a batch handler cannot use `@Messages.SendTo`.
+Terminal receivers and batch handlers return `void`, and a batch handler cannot use `@Messaging.SendTo`.
 Asynchronous return types and reactive publishers are not supported.

 Several services can receive from the same channel.
 Each receiver is a required output, so the delivery succeeds only